lduncan1712/ImpactNetwork/README.md

 # ImpactNetwork
-A Data Collection and Formatting Project To Extract Insight From The Perceived Impact Network Of A Graduating Secondary School Class And Its Corralation To Key Variables
+A Data Collection and Formatting Project To Extract Insight From The Perceived Impact Network Of A Graduating Secondary School Class And Its Corralation To Key Variables (Java, SQL, JDBC, Google SheetAPI, Gephi)